run-house/runhouse/docs/api/python/cluster.rst

 be started on the cluster on port :code:`32300`.

 - ``ssh``: Connects to the cluster via an SSH tunnel, by default on port :code:`32300`.
-- ``tls``: Connects to the cluster via HTTPS (by default on port :code:`443`) and enforces verification via TLS certificates.
-Only users with a valid cert will be able to make requests to the API server.
+- ``tls``: Connects to the cluster via HTTPS (by default on port :code:`443`) using either a provided certificate, or creating a new self-signed certificate just for this cluster.
+You must open the needed ports in the firewall, such as via the open_ports argument in the OnDemandCluster, or manually in the compute itself or cloud console.
 - ``none``: Does not use any port forwarding or enforce any authentication.
 Connects to the cluster with HTTP by default on port :code:`80`.
+This is useful when connecting to a cluster within a VPC, or creating a tunnel manually on the side with custom settings.
 - ``aws_ssm``: Uses the
   `AWS Systems Manager <https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html>`_ to create an SSH tunnel to the cluster, by default on port :code:`32300`. *Note: this is currently only relevant for SageMaker Clusters.*
 - ``paramiko``: Uses `Paramiko <https://www.paramiko.org/>`_ to create an SSH tunnel to the cluster.
-This is relevant if you are using a cluster which require existing credentials (e.g. a password).
+This is relevant if you are using a cluster which requires a password to authenticate.

 .. note::

     The ``tls`` connection type is the most secure and is recommended for production use if you are not running inside of a VPC.
+However, be mindful that you must secure the cluster with authentication (see below) if you open it to the public internet.

 Server Authentication
 ~~~~~~~~~~~~~~~~~~~~~

-Runhouse allows you to authenticate users via their Runhouse token (generated when
+If desired, Runhouse provides out-of-the-box authentication via users' Runhouse token (generated when
-:ref:`logging in <Login/Logout>`) and saved to local Runhouse configs in path: :code:`~/.rh/config.yaml`.
+:ref:`logging in <Login/Logout>`) and set locally at: :code:`~/.rh/config.yaml`).
+This is crucial if the cluster
+has ports open to the public internet, as would usually be the case when using the ``tls`` connection type.
+You may
+also set up your own authentication manually inside of your own code, but you should likely still enable Runhouse
+authentication to ensure that even your non-user-facing endpoints into the server are secured.

 When :ref:`initializing a cluster <Cluster Factory Method>`, you can set the :code:`den_auth` parameter to :code:`True`
 to enable token authentication.
-Runhouse will handle adding the token to each subsequent request as an auth header with
+Calls to cluster server can then be made with an auth header with
-format: :code:`{"Authorization": "Bearer <token>"}`
+format: :code:`{"Authorization": "Bearer <token>"}`.
+The Runhouse Python library adds this header to its calls
+automatically, so your users do not need to worry about it after logging into Runhouse.

 TLS Certificates